-What is the best thing about Evangel’s Science and Technology Department?
+What is the best thing about Department of Natural and Applied Sciences?

 The professors.
 The Sci-Tech professors are all incredibly knowledgeable in their fields of study and have stories from experience that makes learning more interesting.
 Also, the lab assistants and tutor staff are indispensable – they are an incredible resource.

 What’s your favorite extracurricular activity you have been involved in?

 One of the best things I have done at Evangel so far is participate in the King Lear production last spring.
 Spending hours every day at practices helped me make some really close friendships with my fellow cast members.
 I also learned a lot about Shakespeare and the intricacies of putting on a full-length production.